kvarak/dnd/docs/_Classes/ranger.md

 Unlike other rangers, you are just as at home in a crowded metropolis as you are in a wilderness setting.
 Like all rangers, you are a master of the hunt, but when your prey can be as intelligent, sophisticated, or devious as yourself, hunting them is a far more complex task.
 You are experienced in solving intricate mysteries and bringing justice to the masterminds behind ambitious crimes.
 As comfortable stalking your quarry in a bustling city as a savage wilderness, you are no mere urban ranger, but a master of observation, deduction, and interrogation.

 ### Investigator’s Intellect
 When you choose this archetype at 3rd level, you gain a superior mastery of skills related to obtaining information, allowing you to find clues others might miss.
 This gives you a number of benefits:
-* You gain proficiency with Insight, Investigation, Perception and thieves’ tools.
+* Gain a skill point each to spend the *Burglary* and *Investigation* skills.
 * After you have attempted an check with one of those skill, you can choose to spend a spell slot to reroll, gaining a bonus on the second roll equal to 1d4 + the level of the spell slot spent.

 ### Penetrating Insight
-Also at 3rd level, you can focus your deductive powers on a single target, analyzing its weaknesses and gaining insights on how to defeat it.
+You can focus your deductive powers on a single target, analyzing its weaknesses and gaining insights on how to defeat it.
 As a ***bonus action***, you can force a creature you can see that isn’t incapacitated to make a Charisma saving throw against your ranger spell DC.
 The target has disadvantage on this saving throw if it is your favored enemy.
 If the creature succeeds, they are immune to this effect for 1 hour.

 If the target fails, once during each of your turns, you can roll 1d6 and add the result to one of the following rolls of your choice:
  * A damage roll against the target.